Risingson/eveeyedocs/docs/map/chain-mapping.md

 For wormhole systems there is no api data available for recent jumps or NPC kills.

 ## Styles
-Solarsystem oultine is solid or dashed.
-Connection lines are colored, solid or dashed.
+Solarsystem oultines are solid or dashed.
+Connection lines are colored and solid or dashed.

 |Type| Meaning |
 |--|--|